 The psychological safety model enables mutual respect through candor and openness, setting high standards, and inspiring team members to reach them.
 Companies with a trusting workplace continuously perform better and reduce the risk of “headline-making” mistakes.
 People are empowered to speak up about what they see, helping to avert colossal failures (the headlines you don’t ever want to see) as well as human safety (injury causing) mistakes.
 These high-performing teams are dramatically more likely to avoid adverse outcomes.

 Psychologically safety promotes a culture of ongoing learning and adaptability in an ever-changing world.
 In current conditions – with innovative companies disrupting marketplaces at a dizzying rate and social media increases the speed of breaking news announcements – you need people to speak up.
 But psychological safety isn’t a magic bullet.
-It’s not a specific new tool that can be quickly implemented.
+It’s not a specific new tool to be quickly implemented.
 And the results or ‘ROI’ can be hard to measure, with timelines differing dramatically from immediate, short term effects to gradual long-term change.

 However, psychological safety strengthens the underpinning of everything successful businesses are striving for – innovation, teamwork, creativity, engagement, and more.
 All of these things happen more when you have psychological safety.
 Rather than embracing FUD (fear, uncertainty, doubt), it’s time to embrace psychological safety.
 If not, you’re losing money, allowing for risk, and fostering staff turnover and disengagement.

 How can I embrace Psychological Safety to improve my leadership style?